 Here's the good news: students don't have to pay tuition fees in Cologne and can use public transport for free with their student ticket!

-Do you wonder whether the cost of living in Cologne of 1,842 euros is high or not?
-In a comparison of the German metropolitan areas, Cologne puts itself pretty much in the average range.
-However, taking a glance at the cheapest city, Leipzig, we find that while the cost of living is low, so are salaries.
-The question of how expensive or cheap a city is for its inhabitants ultimately comes down to the average salary that is paid out there.
+Do you wonder whether the cost of living in Cologne of €2,140 is high or not?
+The question of how expensive or cheap a city is for its inhabitants ultimately comes down to the average salary in the area.
+In comparison to other German metropolitan areas, Cologne puts itself pretty much in the average range.

-or around 3,696 euros a month (before taxes).
+or around €4,276 per month.
 In other words: you’ll be able to cope with the costs of living!